mjgregoire/RNA-seq-pipeline/Pipeline.md

 To open the multiqc .html report you need to transfer the file to your local downloads folder.
 To do this you need to go to your local terminal.
 If you have not already set up an ssh key, do the following:

 `ssh-keygen`
-`cat ~/YaleSSHkey.pub`

-Upload the key to yale: https://sshkeys.ycrc.yale.edu/
+`cat ~/YaleSSHkey.pub` and upload the key to Yale: https://sshkeys.ycrc.yale.edu/

 `ssh -i ~/YaleSSHkey mg2684@mccleary.ycrc.yale.edu nano ~/.ssh/config: Host mccleary